SebastianGamboaBlanco/Gifs_Angular/README.md

 # GifsAppAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5 and the api [Giphy](https://giphy.com/).

+## Preview the project
+<a href= "https://sebastiangamboablanco.github.io/Gifs_Angular/" a> Live preview

 ## Development server